mingjzhong/mingjzhong.github.io/_pages/research.md

 Learning Dynamics
 ======
 We have developed a learning framework to explain self organization (also known as collective behavior) from observation data.
-A summary presentation of the research can be found [here](https://youtu.be/vmfKFZoFt4s), and a webinar on this topic can be found [here](https://youtu.be/yc-AIAEtGDc).
+A summary presentation of the research can be found [here](https://youtu.be/vmfKFZoFt4s), a follow up presentation can be found [here](https://youtu.be/3OSb1gya7g4), and a webinar on this topic can be found [here](https://youtu.be/yc-AIAEtGDc).

 Physics Informed Machine Learning
 ======